Oracle Cloud Infrastructure supports two kinds of tags: free-form tags and defined tags. This topic describes free-form tags.

 To apply, update, or remove free-form tags for a resource, you must have the update permission on the resource.
 For many resources, the update permission is granted with the

-Some resources don't include the update permission with the
+Some resources do not include the update permission with the

 use verb.
 To allow a group to apply, update, or remove free-form tags for these resources without granting the full permissions of